bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Remove hardcoded drawer logic and move to components - 07/18/2025
+Removed all hardcoded logic for opening/closing the bottom and regular drawers in the Editor object and moved it to their respective components.
+The implementation includes:
+1. Added toggle() method to the Drawer component to handle opening/closing the drawer and updating the menu icon
+2. Added static toggleDrawer() method to the Drawer companion object that can be called from JavaScript
+3. Added navigateTo() method to the Drawer companion object to handle navigation after drawer toggle
+4. Updated EditorScaffold to use the Drawer component's API for the menu button click handler
+5. Updated NavLink to use the Drawer component's API for navigation
+6. Moved the regular Drawer creation from Editor.kt to Page.kt to ensure proper separation of concerns
+7. Removed hardcoded JavaScript functions from Editor.kt
+8. Updated Editor.kt to use the BottomDrawer component's API directly instead of through JavaScript

+This refactoring improves the component architecture by ensuring that each component is responsible for its own behavior.
+The Editor object now only includes/uses the BottomDrawer component, and the Page component includes/uses the regular/side Drawer.
+All drawer-related functionality is now implemented with existing APIs rather than hardcoded JavaScript code.

+## Extract bottom drawer logic into BottomDrawer component - 07/17/2025
+Extracted all drawer logic from the Editor object into a new BottomDrawer component following the project's component pattern.
+The implementation includes:
+1. Created a new BottomDrawer component in the component package with standard methods (preview, commit, load, set, refresh)
+2. Moved all drawer-related HTML, CSS, and JavaScript from Editor.kt to the new component
+3. Implemented proper attribute-based styling with TAG constants and cssRules() in the companion object
+4. Added methods for toggling the drawer and updating values from form inputs
+5. Refactored Editor.kt to use the new BottomDrawer component
+6. Removed inline styles and replaced them with proper CSS rules
+7. Updated the JavaScript code to use the new component's methods

+This refactoring improves the component architecture by extracting a reusable UI element from the Editor object, making the code more modular and maintainable.
+The BottomDrawer component now follows the same pattern as other components in the project, with proper separation of concerns and consistent styling approach.

 ## Merge site and language properties implementations - 07/16/2025
 Merged two implementations of the site and language properties feature (task1-editor-site-language and task1-site-language-properties branches).
 Selected the more comprehensive implementation from task1-editor-site-language as it provides dynamic language options based on site selection, proper integration with the JVM side through loadProperties and set functions, and a more structured approach with a constant for the editor properties tag.
 The merged implementation includes all the features from the better implementation:
 1. Site and language properties in the Editor object